What Do People Say When You Are Depressed?

-Here are some unhelpful things you might hear:
+Here are some unhelpful things you might here.

 “There is always someone who is in worse shape than you are.”
 Depression is not a competition.
 Comparing illnesses only induces guilt.
 Yes, others are hurting.
 But that is not the point.
 Don’t discount your illness and its effect on you and others.

 “You are just sad.”
 No. Depression is more than sadness.
-We all are sad at times, but depression is a disease.
-Depression affects physical health such as sleeping habits, brain chemistry, appetite, and the slowing down of speech and actions.
+We all are sad at times but depression is a disease.
+Depression effects physical health such as, sleeping habits, brain chemistry, appetite, and the slowing down of speech and actions.

 Oppressive negative thoughts accompany depression.
-Depression affects your spirit.
+Depression effects your spirit.
 You may lose meaning in life.
 You may question your faith and prayer life.

-Depression is a disease that affects your whole life.
+Depression is a disease that effects your whole life.
 It is far more than sadness.

 No one wants to suffer depression.
 If happy thoughts could cure, there would be less misery in the world.

 “You are important to me.”
 To have someone stay in the dark shadows with you is a precious gift.
-You may not feel worthy of the people who remain in your life.
+You may not feel worthy of the people who stay in your life.

 But those who say, “You are important to me.
 I will stay with you through this” are gifts from God.

 The words, “You are not going crazy.”
-There are medical reasons for the way that you feel, and affirmation from those who care bring relief.
+There are medical reasons for the way that you feel and affirmation from those who care bring relief.
 Depression brings fear of slipping more deeply into the shadows.
-Words of affirmation from caring people remind us that our experience is a regular part of depression.
+Words of affirmation from caring people remind us that our experience is a normal part of depression.

 We live in a society of words.
 Some words are meaningless noise.
 Some words hurt and other words build people up.

-Filtering out negative words is hard.
+It is hard to filter out negative words.
 They stay with us longer than positive words.
 (Some clinicians believe that it takes five positive comments to make up for one negative one.)

-One thing that I try to do, though not always successfully, is to assume the speaker means well but doesn’t understand depression.
+One thing that I try to do, though not always successful, is assume the speaker means well but doesn’t understand depression.
 I try to hang on to the positive comments as long as possible.

 Be aware of the power of words.
 The Bible reminds us that we have a responsibility for our what we say.